imofftoseethewizard/plguile3/README.md

 The scope of the 1.0 release is detailed below.

+The 0.21.x versions will add a a module system, s.t. `use-modules` can import system modules -- curated for trusted bindings only -- or user-defined modules.
+This will include permissions and a dependency graph so that cached compilations can be invalidated.

-The 0.21.x versions will reorganize, refactor, refine, and document plguile3.c and plguile3.scm.
+The 0.23.x versions will reorganize, refactor, refine, and document plguile3.c and plguile3.scm.

-The 0.23.x versions will include an extensive test campaign covering load, concurrency, session isolation, memory correctness, fuzzing, etc.  Tests will also be extended to Postgres version 12-16.
+The 0.25.x versions will include an extensive test campaign covering load, concurrency, session isolation, memory correctness, fuzzing, etc.  Tests will also be extended to Postgres version 12-16.

-Version 0.24.0 will be the pre-1.0 beta release.
+Version 0.26.0 will be the pre-1.0 beta release.

-The 0.24.x versions will add
+The 0.26.x versions will add

 - documentation and examples
 - support for Postgres 12, 13, 15, and 16
 - packaging for pgxn, deb, rpm, and apk.

-The 0.25.x versions will include extensions and usability updates after use in at least one large project.
+The 0.27.x versions will include extensions and usability updates after use in at least one large project.
+Initial observations:

+- using the form `(execute "command" (list args ...) ...)` is clumsy and not as good an experience as the `sql` or `plpgsql` languages.
+  It would be much better to have forms such as `(select ...)` and `(insert ...)`, etc.  The implication, however, is that the full syntax of Postgres would be represented in Scheme, at least for selected commands.

 Post 1.0 improvements: